ayelishaamoah/bookmarks-manager/README.md

 As an organised person
 So that I can quickly visit useful pages
 I'd like to see a list of bookmarked pages

+As an organised person
+So that I can keep track of useful websites
+I'd like to be able to add a new bookmark
 ```

 ## Database setup